fullcalendar/fullcalendar-docs/_docs-v5/upgrading-from-v4.md

     </td>
 <td markdown='1'>

 Background events now display their title (addresses [#2746](https://github.com/fullcalendar/fullcalendar/issues/2746)).
 They previously did not.
-To prevent this, don't assign a `title` to the <a href='#'>Event Object Input</a>.
+To prevent this, don't assign a `title` to the <a href='event-parsing'>Event Object Input</a>.
 Alternatively, you can override the rendering like this:

 ```js
 eventContent: function(arg) {